MicrosoftDocs/cpp-docs/docs/preprocessor/comment-c-cpp.md

 ### lib

 Places a library-search record in the object file.
-This comment type must be accompanied by a *comment-string* parameter containing the name (and possibly the path) of the library that you want the linker to search.
-The library name follows the default library-search records in the object file; the linker searches for this library just as if you had named it on the command line provided that the library is not specified with [`/nodefaultlib`](../build/reference/nodefaultlib-ignore-libraries.md).
-You can place multiple library-search records in the same source file; each record appears in the object file in the same order in which it is encountered in the source file.
+This comment type must be accompanied by a *comment-string* parameter that has the name (and possibly the path) of the library that you want the linker to search.
+The library name follows the default library-search records in the object file.
+The linker searches for this library the same way as if you specified it on the command line, as long as the library isn't specified by using [`/nodefaultlib`](../build/reference/nodefaultlib-ignore-libraries.md).
+You can place multiple library-search records in the same source file.
+Each record appears in the object file in the same order it's found in the source file.

 If the order of the default library and an added library is important, compiling with the [`/Zl`](../build/reference/zl-omit-default-library-name.md) switch will prevent the default library name from being placed in the object module.
 A second comment pragma then can be used to insert the name of the default library after the added library.
-The libraries listed with these pragma directives will appear in the object module in the same order they are found in the source code.
+The libraries listed with these pragma directives will appear in the object module in the same order they're found in the source code.

 ### linker